apache/trafficcontrol/docs/source/admin/traffic_router.rst

 	:file:`traffic_monitor.properties.reload.period`
 		Period to wait (in milliseconds) between reloading this file, e.g. ``traffic_monitor.properties.reload.period=60000``

 #.
 Start Traffic Router.
 This is normally done by starting its :manpage:`systemd(1)` service. ``systemctl start traffic_router`` , and test DNS lookups against that server to be sure it's resolving properly. with e.g. ``dig`` or ``curl``.
-Also, because previously taken CDN :term:`Snapshot`\ s will be cached, they need to be removed manually to actually be reloaded.
+Also, because previously taken CDN :term:`Snapshots` will be cached, they need to be removed manually to actually be reloaded.
 This file should be located at :file:`/opt/traffic_router/db/cr-config.json`.
 This should be done before starting or restarting Traffic Router.

 	.. code-block:: console
 		:caption: Starting and Testing Traffic Router